AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* Existing values will be updated to the input values provided.
-* When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
+* When editing tags, all existing tags of the student will be removed i.e adding of tags is not cumulative.
 * You can remove all of a student’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and removes all existing tags.

 <br />
 <div style="display: flex; justify-content: center; gap: 40px;">